brsr/antitile/docs/conway.rst

 In the following two tables, when :math:`k^+=k^-`, both are written as just :math:`k`.

-.. list-table:: VAEROs of defined type
+.. list-table:: VAEROs
+   :header-rows: 1

    * - Operator
      - Degree-2?